dingalapadum/fundamentals/maven/README.md

 <details>
 <summary>
 Apart from the Super-POM, maybe your project also inherits the pom from some parent project.
-It 'final' pom which is the aggregation of all parent poms and your own pom is called _effective pom_
+It 'final' pom which is the aggregation of all parent poms and your own pom is called "effective pom".
 </summary>

 This means, that in the end, within the project you are working on, a lot of things might be set without you being aware of it and can't be found within the ``pom.xml`` of your project.
-But maybe at some point you want to be able to see, what does the 'final' pom which get's applied to your project look like - with all the inherited stuff and everything else in it: this 'final' pom is what is called the effective pom.
+But maybe at some point you want to be able to see, what does the 'final' pom which get's applied to your project look like.

 You can see what the effective pom looks like by running:
 ```